Introduction

 O Canada, we stand on guard for thee.

-Our home and native's land!
+Our home and precious land,

-Patriotic love from all of us demand.
+True protective love from all of us demand.

 With glowing pride we all embrace

-Our great land that is true!
+The great land that we view.

 From sea to sea,